The Theatro Solis is a renovated landmark in Montevideo dedicated to performing arts, fine arts, and community awareness of the arts.

 From the main theater we move downstairs to another performing space suited to different kinds of performances.
 A trio comes on stage and sings, dances, and acts out a skit specially for us.
 Alana reminds us that Carnival is coming to Uruguay in January and it lasts a month with barrios competing for prizes.
 Festivities explode all over the city.

 Culture never hurts anyone.
 Even the old pioneer American West had Shakespeare mixed with opera and can can girls.

-You can’t say you have been anywhere unless you go a few places guide books say are indispensable and this is one of the places favorably mentioned in all the places I look.
+You can’t say you have been anywhere unless you go a few places guide books say are indispensable.
+This cultural icon is one of the places favorably mentioned in all the guide books I have researched,